AdobeDocs/campaign.en/help/v8/dev/landing-pages.md

 ---
 # Create and manage landing pages {#ac-gs-lp}

-Landing pages enable you to direct your users to online forms where they can update their data, opt-in/out from receiving your communications, or subscribe to a specific service such as a newsletter.
+A landing page is a dedicated web page designed with a specific marketing goal.
+Visitors typically arrive at a landing page after clicking on a link in an email, social media post, or search engine result.
+Unlike general website pages, landing pages focus on driving a single, well-defined action, such as making a purchase, subscribing / unsubscribing to a service, or downloading a resource.
+With Adobe Campaign, create landing pages to direct your users to an online form where they can update their data, opt-in/out from receiving your communications, or subscribe to a specific service such as a newsletter.

 To create landing pages, browse to the [web user interface](../start/campaign-ui.md#campaign-web-user-interface-ac-web-ui).
 Adobe Campaign comes with a reimagined user experience for landing pages, available in the web user interface only.

 >[!AVAILABILITY]
 >